AYUSHI1007/fosseeWorkshops/README.md

 ***

 ### Features

 * Statistics
   1. Instructors Only
      * Monthly Workshop Count
      * Instructor/Coordinator Profile stats
      * Upcoming Workshops
      * View/Post comments on Coordinator's Profile
   2. Open to All
      * Workshops taken over Map of India
      * Pie chart based on Total Workshops taken to Type of Workshops.

 * Workshop Related Features
   > Instructors can Accept, Reject or Delete workshops based on their preference, also they can postpone a workshop based on coordinators request.

+NOTE: Check docs/Getting_Started.md for more info.

 __NOTE__: Check docs/Getting_Started.md for more info.